tonnamb/bowling_game/README.md

   * labeled bottom-up as Figure 1
   * true = standing up, false = knocked down
   * reflects the lane control hardware
+  * throw error if pins object is not passed
 * does nothing if end of game
   * checked using this._isEndOfGame() method
-* update these variables:
+* update these object properties:
   * this.pinsBefore and this.pinsAfter
-    * used to calculate score of roll with this._comparePins()
+    * used to calculate score of the roll with this._comparePins()
-    * throw error if pin stands back up after being knocked down
+    * this._comparePins() throw error if a pin stands back up after being knocked down
   * this.score
+    * { frameIndex: { rollIndex: rollScore, cumScore: #}, ... }
     * e.g. {1: {1: 10, cumScore: 20}, 2: {1: 7, 2: 3, cumScore: 37}, 3: {1: 7, 2: 0, cumScore: 44}, 4: {cumScore: 44}}
     * update using this._calcScore()
     * takes care of spare and strike bonuses by logic inside this._calcScore():
-      1. enable bonus flags when strike or spare (this._boolStrikeBonus1, this._boolStrikeBonus2, this._boolSpareBonus), which is tested using this._isStrike() and this._isSpare()
+      * enable bonus flags when strike or spare (this._boolStrikeBonus1, this._boolStrikeBonus2, this._boolSpareBonus), which is tested using this._isStrike() and this._isSpare()
-      2. add score to previous frames if bonus flag is enabled
+      * add score to previous frame's cumScore if bonus flag is enabled
   * this.currentFrame and this.currentRoll
     * current frame = player is going to roll in this frame next
-    * current roll = player is going to roll this roll next
+    * current roll = player is going to roll this ball next
-    * these information is required for this._calcScore()
+    * these information are required for this._calcScore()
-    * logic is slightly different for 10th frame
+    * logic is slightly different for 10th frame, i.e. next frame score and pinsData are not initialized after end of frame
   * this.pinsData
     * stores pins object for each roll
     * useful for future implementation of method for modifying scores